 Below are three of the videos.
 They show both the possibilities and the pitfalls of this kind of reporting: The sound and moving pictures open up terrific storytelling opportunities.
 But video shooting and editing are skills very distinct from traditional print reporting, and you'll notice shortcomings in these pieces that arose from the inevitable compromises of trying to do continuous updates and post multimedia at the same time.

-Sample No. 1 -- Deep Fried Pepsi
+Deep Fried Pepsi

-Sample No. 2 -- Harness Horse
+Harness Horse

-0 comments:
+No comments:

 Post a Comment